-- ENG 6565 Seminar in Figure Study Credits,: 3 sem. hrs. - ENG 6566 Seminar in Period Study Credits,: 3 sem. hrs. - ENG 6567 Seminar in Genre Study Credits,: 3 sem. hrs. - 2.
+ENG 6565 - Seminar in Figure Study Credits, 3 sem. hrs.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in a major author of English or American Literature.
+ENG 6566 - Seminar in Period Study Credits, 3 sem. hrs.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in one of the major periods of English or American Literature.
+ENG 6567 - Seminar in Genre Study Credits, 3 sem. hrs.
+Prerequisite(s): ENG 6576 Bibliography and Research Studies in one of the four major genres of literature: novel, drama, short story or poetry. - 2.
 Six semester hours of graduate electives in English chosen in consultation with advisor. - 3.
 Nine semester hours of graduate electives in Education or English chosen in consultation with advisor.
 (Graduate Teaching Assistants are required to take ENG 6580 Composition Teaching Practicum.)

-- 4. Six hours of Graduate Project, consisting of: - ENG 6563 Thesis/Project I Credits,: 3 sem. hrs. - ENG 6564 Thesis/Project II Credits,: 3 sem. hrs. - 5.
-In their last semester of enrollment, candidates for the MA Teaching Track in English must take:

-Written and oral comprehensive examinations based upon both course work and a departmental reading list focused on pedagogy.
+4. Six hours of Graduate Project, consisting of:

+ENG 6563 - Thesis/Project I Credits, 3 sem. hrs.
+Prerequisite(s): Approval of prospectus and satisfactory progress as determined by the advisor.
+(Eligible for grade of PR only until ENG 6564 is completed; the permanent grade for ENG 6563 and ENG 6564 will be assigned when the thesis is approved.)
+ENG 6564 - Thesis/Project II Credits, 3 sem. hrs.
+Prerequisite(s): Completion of thesis and oral defense as determined by thesis committee.
+(Eligible for temporary grade PR only until thesis is completed; a permanent grade will be assigned when the thesis is completed.)
+Binding Fee.
+5. In their last semester of enrollment, candidates for the MA Teaching Track in English must take: Written and oral comprehensive examinations based upon both course work and a departmental reading list focused on pedagogy.
 The oral exam will also include a defense of the project.
 If judged unsatisfactory, all or part of the written and/or oral examination may be retaken once in the following semester or summer term.

-Option C (Non-Thesis)

-A MINIMUM OF 36 SEMESTER HOURS OF GRADUATE WORK IS REQUIRED.

-- 1. Fifteen semester hours of English graduate work to be composed of: - ENG 6576 Bibliography and Research Credits,: 3 sem. hrs.
+Option C (Non-Thesis) A MINIMUM OF 36 SEMESTER HOURS OF GRADUATE WORK IS REQUIRED.
+1. Fifteen semester hours of English graduate work to be composed of: ENG 6576 - Bibliography and Research Credits, 3 sem. hrs.
+An introduction to advanced research tools and methods and to the various types of professional scholarship.
+"ENG 6576 Bibliography and Research is a prerequisite for all 6000-level English courses and is a requirement for all graduate students in their first Fall semester."
+Offered fall semester only.

 and

+ENG 6581 - Composition for Teachers

+Credits, 3 sem. hrs.
+The study of various types of student writing to provide insight and methods for classroom teachers.

+Offered summer term only.

+or

-- ENG 6581 Composition for Teachers Credits,: 3 sem. hrs. or - ENG 6582 Literature for Teachers Credits,: 3 sem. hrs.
+ENG 6582 - Literature for Teachers

+Credits, 3 sem. hrs.
+The study of several types of various genres of literature to provide insight and methods for classroom teachers.

+Offered summer term only.